Majd-8/100-Days-GPU-Challenge/README.md

 ---

 # Day 4:
-Had a very busy day, so I revised some of the key concepts I learned in the past three days and checked multiple code examples.
+Revised some of the key concepts I learned in the past three days and checked multiple code examples.
 Also watched a tutorial on C programming language basics since I don't have prior knowledge in C and learned more about its syntax and basic functions.

 Code:
 matrix addition kernel.

 Read:
 Some online aricles and blogs with CUDA code examples.

+---

+# Day 5:
+Learned more about mapping threads to multidimensional data.
+Studied more complex examples as image blurring and matrix multiplication.

+Code:
+Image blurring kernel.

+Read:
+finished chapter 3 of PMPP.

 ---